Sir Roger Palmer, 5th Baronet

-Lieutenant-General Sir Roger William Henry Palmer, 5th Baronet (1832–1910) was a senior officer in the British Army and the Anglo-Irish Conservative MP for Mayo.
+Lieutenant-General Sir Roger William Henry Palmer, 5th Baronet (22 May 1832 – 30 May 1910) was a senior officer in the British Army and the Anglo-Irish Conservative MP for Mayo.
 Sir Roger was the last of the Palmer baronets of Castle Lackin, Co.
 Mayo, who owned, in addition to some 115,000 acres of land, Kenure House, Rush, County Dublin, Castle Lackin in Mayo, Cefn Park in Wrexham and Glenisland House in Maidenhead.
+He inherited the estates on the death in 1832 of Mrs Palmer, the wife of Joseph Palmer and the daughter of Francis Palmer of Palmerstown, Co.
+Mayo, and Elizabeth Echlin.

 He was the son of Sir William Henry Roger Palmer, Bt and the great-grandson of Sir Roger Palmer of Mayo, who was MP (1768–1783) for Portarlington in the Irish Parliament.
 His only sibling Ellen married Archie Peel, a nephew of the UK Prime minister.
 He was educated at Eton and joined the Army.

 He served in the Crimea War with the 11th Hussars and took part in the Charge of the Light Brigade of 1854.
 He exchanged to the 2nd Life Guards in 1856 (until 1870) and was placed on the retired list in 1881.
 He was granted the colonelcy of the 20th Hussars from 1891 until his death in 1910.

 During the Irish Famine, he was known to have evicted many tenants.

 He was the Anglo-Irish Conservative MP for Mayo from 1857 until 1865.
 He succeeded his father in 1869 and the same year built Glen Island House on an island in the Thames near Taplow.
 He was High Sheriff of Mayo in 1888.